How to Differentiate Between Back Pain and Hip Pain?

 Typical characteristics of back pain

-- Radiation: Possible radiation over the buttocks to the legs (sciatic pain).
+- Radiation: Possible radiation from the buttocks to the legs (sciatic pain).

 - Character: Dull or pulling pain that intensifies with certain movements.

-- Accompanying Symptoms: Tingling or Numbness in the Legs.
+- Associated symptoms: Tingling or numbness in the legs.

 Typical characteristics of hip pain

-- Radiation: Sometimes into the buttocks or knee.
+- Radiation: Sometimes into the buttocks or the knee.

-- Accompanying symptoms: Limited mobility of the hip.
+- Associated symptoms: Reduced mobility of the hip.

 Diagnostic procedures for distinguishing between back and hip pain